Oswaldo Cabrera Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 10th in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 11th in MLB.

-- The Blue Jays have the 21st-ranked team ERA among all MLB pitching staffs (4.90).
+- The Blue Jays' 4.70 team ERA ranks 20th among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 27 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- The Blue Jays rank 24th in baseball in home runs surrendered (28 total, 1.4 per game).

-- Kikuchi gets the start for the Blue Jays, his fourth of the season.
-He is 2-0 with a 4.70 ERA and 17 strikeouts in 15 1/3 innings pitched.
+- Manoah gets the start for the Blue Jays, his fifth of the season.
+He is 1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched.

-- The lefty last appeared on Saturday against the Tampa Bay Rays, when he went six innings, allowing one earned run while giving up four hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, allowing seven earned runs while giving up nine hits.

-- The 31-year-old has an ERA of 4.70, with 10 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .267 batting average against him.
+- The 25-year-old has put up an ERA of 6.98, with 7.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.